The Nest

 The rules on this all depend on the situation.
 New York City has pretty strict and measured eviction laws, especially when it comes to particular circumstances.
 The basic gist of what landlords and renters should know is as follows:

-• If another devastating wave of COVID cases arises and another national emergency is declared, you cannot legally evict your tenant until the moratorium is over.
+• If another devastating wave of COVID-19 cases arises and another national emergency is declared, you cannot legally evict your tenant until the moratorium ends.
 NYC has a track record of taking COVID-19 very seriously, and rightfully so.
 With that said, moratoriums are pretty rough.

-• You can find available resources if your income or building mortgage relies on your tenant making rent.
-Besides the eviction moratorium, many lenders offer loan provisions for homeowners and rental property owners in need.
+• If your income or building mortgage relies on your tenant making rent, you can find available resources.
+In addition to the eviction moratorium, many lenders offer loan provisions for homeowners and rental property owners in need.

 Is This A New Type Of Clause?

 While the COVID-19 clause itself is new, its concept is pretty old.
-Most people don’t realize this (or forgot about it), but people have used similaradding a covid clause Should You Add a COVID-19 Clause to a Real Estate Contract? event-specific provisions during times of significant economic upheaval.
-The most recent clause of this type before COVID was a clause that absolved renters and buyers of responsibility during the Great Recession.
+Most people don’t realize this (or have forgotten about it), but people have used similaradding a covid clause Should You Add a COVID-19 Clause to a Real Estate Contract? event-specific provisions during times of significant economic upheaval.
+The most recent clause of this type before COVID-19 was a clause that absolved renters and buyers of responsibility during the Great Recession.

 Whether you want that protection in your contract is up to you.
-If you aren’t sure whether it’s the right move for you, call up your real estate agent and real estate lawyer, and talk about it.
+If you aren’t sure whether it’s the right move for you, call your real estate agent and real estate lawyer and discuss it.

 Written By: Ossiana Tepfenhart